 Location: Martin Luther King Center (Student Center)

-AAAS presents the Carter G. Woodson Lectures Series
+AAAS presents the Carter G. Woodson Lectures Series.

 DaMaris Hill, Assistant Professor of Creative Writing and African American and Africana Studies, will read an excerpt from her novel Willows in the Spring.